GouniManikumar12/aip-spec/PRD.md

 - Data portability: Export via API or CSV

 **CCPA (California):**
-- Do Not Sell: AMXP does not sell user data
+- Do Not Sell: AIP does not sell user data
 - Opt-out: Platforms must provide opt-out mechanisms

 **COPPA (Children):**
-- AMXP is not intended for users under 13
+- AIP is not intended for users under 13
 - Platforms must verify user age before tracking

 ---